NQDE/GPSAlarm/README.md

 # Planned features

-Power management optimization - currently the app consumes too much power for the amount of operations done; plans are to utilize a dynamic refresh rate that starts low and increases with distance traveled towards the target, up to the set refresh rate.

 A cleaner UI - at the current iteration, the UI still needs more unification in terms of design.

 A notification in the taskbar for clarity.